MetadataConsulting/ModelCataloguePlugin/docs/development/frameworks/geb.md

 ```
 scroll up       // scroll up by 250 px
 scroll down     // scroll down by 250 px
+scroll selector // scroll to element identified by given selector (this is done automatically before click)
 ```

 _Add import to the data model and than continue selecting the items in the tree view_